 On August 7, 2012, we announced that Donlin Gold commenced permitting of the project by submitting a draft Plan of Operations and Section 404 of the U.S. Clean Water Act draft permit application to federal and state regulators.
 The Section 404 permit application initiated the environmental review process under NEPA which involves preparation of an EIS.
 The Corps selected AECOM, formerly URS, an independent contractor to prepare the EIS.
 The Notice of Intent for the EIS was published in the Federal Register on December 14, 2012 and the NEPA public scoping process was completed on March 29, 2013.
-During the remainder of 2013 and in 2014, Donlin Gold worked to address the remaining data needs for the EIS.
-Throughout 2013 and 2014, Donlin Gold also continued to provide application materials and maintained ongoing dialogue with the agencies that will issue the key permits and authorizations needed for the Donlin Gold project, including the air quality, water discharge, dam safety, wetlands, water use, fish habitat, and pipeline permits.
+During the remainder of 2013 and in 2014 and 2015, Donlin Gold worked to address the remaining data needs for the draft EIS.
+Donlin Gold also continued to provide application materials and maintained ongoing dialogue with the agencies that will issue the key permits and authorizations needed for the Donlin Gold project, including the air quality, water discharge, dam safety, wetlands, water use, fish habitat, and pipeline permits.
 During 2014, the Corps distributed initial drafts of the Environmental Consequences sections of the draft EIS to the cooperating agencies and they provided input to the Corps prior to the end of December 2014.
-The Corps and AECOM presently are considering the agencies' comments and will incorporate them into the draft EIS, which is on schedule to be issued for public comment in 2015.
-The Corps and AECOM also continued their public outreach efforts, holding meetings in local communities and participating in local radio programs during the second half of 2014.
+The Corps filed the Notice of Availability of the draft EIS in the Federal Register in November 2015.
+Subsequent to the filing of the draft EIS, the Corps will accept all written comments on the draft EIS until the close of the 5-month comment period at the end of April 2016 and respond to all comments in a final EIS which the Corps' schedule anticipates will be published in 2017.

 An extensive list of additional federal and state government permits and approvals must be obtained before the Donlin Gold project can commence construction.
 Preparation of the applications for some of these permits and approvals requires additional, more detailed engineering that was not part of the Donlin Gold FS.
 Completion of this engineering will require a significant investment of funds, time, and other resources by Donlin Gold and its contractors.
 Also, the Donlin Gold board must approve a construction program and budget before construction of the Donlin Gold project can begin.
 The timing of the required engineering work and the Donlin Gold board's approval of a construction program and budget, the receipt of all required governmental permits and approvals, the availability of financing, as well as other factors, will affect whether and when construction of the Donlin Gold project will begin.
-Among other reasons, project delays could occur as a result of public opposition, limitations in agency staff resources during regulatory review and permitting, or project changes made by Donlin Gold.
+Among other reasons, project delays could occur as a result of public opposition, limitations in agency staff resources during regulatory review and permitting, and/or project changes made by Donlin Gold.